 Fortunately, now that you know you’re going to be more vulnerable and aware of how lurking identify thieves will try and take advantage of your impending move, you can work to ensure that vulnerable information is secured before you move out of your home.
 As you know, identity theft occurs when fraudsters gain access to personal information they can then use to or prepare fake documents in your name, hack into your bank account or go crazy with your credit cards.
 Moving makes that easier because you’ll probably leave info behind others can use.
 Mail that isn’t forwarded to a new address, personal docs that weren’t shredded but tossed out, or because you’ve accidentally contracted shady movers.

-Ways to Minimize the Risk of Becoming a Victim of Identity Theft When You Move:
+Ways to Minimize the Risk

 - Lock Your Computer Down Tighter Than You Lock Down Your Jewelry